 The algorithms to be used are configured in both the Connection Broker and Tectia Server configuration files.
-The algorithms that will be used are those that are defined in both Tectia Server and Connection Broker configuration files.
+The algorithms that will be used are those that the server offers in negotiation based on the available host keys and/or certificates and the first common algorithm that the client prefers.
 This way the use of only certain algorithms, such as SHA-2, can be enforced by the server.